- What are Analyses in Bloomreach Engagement

 - Analyses currently available in Bloomreach Engagement

-The Bloomreach Engagement platform contains several useful tools collectively called analyses.
-The main purpose of these tools is to allow you to effectively manage your data.
-Not only do they allow you to gather new insights into the behaviour of your customers, but they also help in presenting your findings by transforming raw data into comprehensible data structures.
+The Bloomreach Engagement platform contains several useful tools collectively called Analyses.
+The primary purpose of these tools is to allow you to manage your data effectively.
+Not only do they allow you to gather new insights into your customers' behavior, but they also help in presenting your findings by transforming raw data into comprehensible data structures.

 The analytics can be found by clicking on the Analyses section located on the menu in the Bloomreach Engagement web application.

 |Present your most important data in one place.